mirhamzah/laravel-interactive-make/README.md

 # laravel-interactive-make
-Interactive make commands for making Model and Controller with fields
+Interactive make commands for making Model and Migration with fields